 The unit can be fully integrated into the vehicle management system where bi-functional control can be delivered between the coolant system and the vehicle.
-The unit senses changes in fluid conductivity and varies the power to the fluid to enable the most efficient heat transfer and ensuring highest thermal transfer efficiencies are achieved at all times.
+The unit senses changes in fluid conductivity and varies the power to the fluid to enable the most efficient heat transfer and ensure the highest thermal transfer efficiencies are achieved at all times.

 The unit can also be used as a booster for fast charging or as a standby booster for heat pump solutions, either as pre-booster or post booster to the existing heat pump solution.

-MicroHeat technology advantages to existing technologies include, size, weight reduction, coolant volume reduction, optimised heating energy usage that conserves battery life, combined with accurate and responsive heating temperature control and design flexibility (Plastic and low pressure capability).
+MicroHeat fluid heating technology offers advantages to existing technologies that include, size, weight reduction, coolant volume reduction, and optimised heating energy usage that conserves battery life, combined with accurate and responsive heating temperature control and design flexibility (plastic and low pressure capability).
 These advantages are provided without the inherent traditional electric sheathed/bare element heating failures such as unresponsive and inaccurate temperature control, burn out, thermal inertia and stress corrosion.

-We are actively seeking Automotive development partners to co-develop our solutions in OEM vehicles across the globe.
+We are actively seeking automotive development partners to co-develop our solutions in OEM vehicles across the globe.

 If your organisation is interested in exploring this opportunity, please contact us using our Contact us e-form to learn more about automotive fluid heating systems.